 As if the view wasn’t gorgeous enough, a few hang gliders floated across the sky to add vibrant colors to the sky.
 Would you agree that this qualify as the best cape in Okinawa?
 Don’t worry, I’ll show you other capes I’ve been to in Okinawa later – I think I’ve visited quite a handful. :)

 TIP: If cave and theme park appeal to you, the popular Okinawa World is located in the same region.
-You can get cheaper-than-official rates here.
-Alternatively, this Main island Enjoy Pass gives you access to 12 attractions, including Okinawa World.
+You can get cheaper rates when you book online.
+Alternatively, this Main Island Okinawa Enjoy Pass gives you access to 12 popular attractions, including Okinawa World.
+You can use it at a relaxing pace over 5 days.

 Oujimaimaiyu Market – A Local Fish Market in Southern Okinawa